kkillion43/CaseStudy1/CaseStudy.md

                                 'Income.Group')])
 ```

-##This is a BarPlot all of the countries using ggplot2 and grouping them by Income Group
+##This is a BarPlot of all the countries using ggplot2 and grouping them by Income Group
-*I took the square root of GDP "DollarsMillions" to transform the data*
+*I took the square root of GDP "DollarsMillions" to transform the data for a more informative graphic*

 ```r